$160.18 Million in Sales Expected for Switch, Inc. (NYSE:SWCH) This Quarter

-Equities analysts forecast that Switch, Inc. (NYSE:SWCH) will announce sales of $160.18 million for the current fiscal quarter, according to Zacks.
-Six analysts have made estimates for Switch’s earnings.
-The highest sales estimate is $162.78 million and the lowest is $159.00 million.
-Switch reported sales of $128.79 million during the same quarter last year, which suggests a positive year over year growth rate of 24.4%.
-The company is expected to announce its next earnings results on Thursday, November 4th.
+Wall Street brokerages forecast that Switch, Inc. (NYSE:SWCH) will post $160.18 million in sales for the current fiscal quarter, according to Zacks.
+Six analysts have provided estimates for Switch’s earnings, with estimates ranging from $159.00 million to $162.78 million.
+Switch posted sales of $128.79 million in the same quarter last year, which would indicate a positive year over year growth rate of 24.4%.
+The company is scheduled to announce its next earnings report on Thursday, November 4th.

-According to Zacks, analysts expect that Switch will report full year sales of $599.16 million for the current fiscal year, with estimates ranging from $596.20 million to $601.67 million.
-For the next fiscal year, analysts forecast that the business will report sales of $701.26 million, with estimates ranging from $683.34 million to $714.80 million.
-Zacks’ sales calculations are an average based on a survey of research analysts that cover Switch.
+On average, analysts expect that Switch will report full-year sales of $599.16 million for the current financial year, with estimates ranging from $596.20 million to $601.67 million.
+For the next fiscal year, analysts anticipate that the firm will post sales of $701.26 million, with estimates ranging from $683.34 million to $714.80 million.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Switch.

-Switch (NYSE:SWCH) last announced its quarterly earnings data on Thursday, August 5th.
-The company reported $0.04 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.06 by ($0.02).
-Switch had a net margin of 5.23% and a return on equity of 4.62%.
-The firm had revenue of $141.69 million during the quarter, compared to the consensus estimate of $135.03 million.
+Switch (NYSE:SWCH) last issued its quarterly earnings data on Thursday, August 5th.
+The company reported $0.04 EPS for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.02).
+Switch had a return on equity of 4.62% and a net margin of 5.23%.
+The firm had revenue of $141.69 million during the quarter, compared to analyst estimates of $135.03 million.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, August 31st.
-Stockholders of record on Thursday, August 19th were paid a $0.0525 dividend.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, August 31st.
+Shareholders of record on Thursday, August 19th were given a $0.0525 dividend.
+This is an increase from Switch’s previous quarterly dividend of $0.05.
 The ex-dividend date was Wednesday, August 18th.
-This represents a $0.21 annualized dividend and a dividend yield of 0.80%.
-This is an increase from Switch’s previous quarterly dividend of $0.05.
-Switch’s dividend payout ratio (DPR) is 100.00%.
+This represents a $0.21 dividend on an annualized basis and a yield of 0.82%.
+Switch’s dividend payout ratio is presently 100.00%.

-In related news, Director Thomas A. Thomas sold 53,750 shares of Switch stock in a transaction that occurred on Thursday, July 15th.
-The stock was sold at an average price of $20.69, for a total transaction of $1,112,087.50.
-Following the sale, the director now owns 3,012,147 shares of the company’s stock, valued at approximately $62,321,321.43.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Erin Thomas Morton sold 19,222 shares of Switch stock in a transaction that occurred on Thursday, July 8th.
-The shares were sold at an average price of $21.10, for a total value of $405,584.20.
-Following the sale, the insider now directly owns 402,678 shares in the company, valued at approximately $8,496,505.80.
+In related news, insider Erin Thomas Morton sold 75,675 shares of the firm’s stock in a transaction on Tuesday, July 6th.
+The shares were sold at an average price of $21.26, for a total value of $1,608,850.50.
+Following the transaction, the insider now directly owns 402,678 shares in the company, valued at approximately $8,560,934.28.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Thomas A. Thomas sold 53,750 shares of the firm’s stock in a transaction on Thursday, July 15th.
+The shares were sold at an average price of $20.69, for a total transaction of $1,112,087.50.
+Following the completion of the transaction, the director now owns 3,012,147 shares in the company, valued at $62,321,321.43.
 The disclosure for this sale can be found here.
-Insiders sold 817,311 shares of company stock worth $19,810,726 in the last ninety days.
-Corporate insiders own 29.18% of the company’s stock.
+In the last 90 days, insiders have sold 830,808 shares of company stock worth $20,163,672.
+29.18% of the stock is currently owned by company insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Front Row Advisors LLC purchased a new position in Switch during the 2nd quarter valued at approximately $46,000.
-Great West Life Assurance Co.
-Can grew its holdings in Switch by 48.9% during the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 5,006 shares of the company’s stock valued at $81,000 after buying an additional 1,644 shares in the last quarter.
-Lumature Wealth Partners LLC purchased a new position in Switch during the 1st quarter valued at approximately $106,000.
-First Mercantile Trust Co. purchased a new position in Switch during the 1st quarter valued at approximately $118,000.
-Finally, FORA Capital LLC purchased a new position in Switch during the 2nd quarter valued at approximately $121,000.
-Institutional investors and hedge funds own 46.66% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Parametric Portfolio Associates LLC increased its position in Switch by 34.1% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 299,250 shares of the company’s stock valued at $6,317,000 after acquiring an additional 76,033 shares in the last quarter.
+Front Row Advisors LLC acquired a new stake in shares of Switch during the 2nd quarter worth approximately $46,000.
+Morgan Stanley grew its position in shares of Switch by 164.0% during the 2nd quarter.
+Morgan Stanley now owns 1,060,396 shares of the company’s stock worth $22,384,000 after buying an additional 658,801 shares during the period.
+Invesco Ltd. grew its position in shares of Switch by 4.3% during the 2nd quarter.
+Invesco Ltd. now owns 149,527 shares of the company’s stock worth $3,156,000 after buying an additional 6,226 shares during the period.
+Finally, Metropolitan Life Insurance Co NY grew its position in shares of Switch by 132,166.7% during the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 7,936 shares of the company’s stock worth $168,000 after buying an additional 7,930 shares during the period.
+46.66% of the stock is owned by hedge funds and other institutional investors.

 Switch, Inc (Nevada) engages in the provision of technology infrastructure.
 It specializes in the development of digital platforms for digital media companies, cloud and managed service providers, financial institutions, and telecommunications providers.
 The firm’s products include Switch CONNECT and Switch SAFE.